open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

   In this case, drops are considered success.
 - The memorylimiter processor, for example, may "drop" spans because it was instructed to (e.g., when it is above a hard limit).
-  However, when it does this, it returns an error counts the item as `refused`, contradicting the documentation of that metric instrument:
+  However, when it does this, it returns an error counting the item as `refused`, contradicting the documentation of that metric instrument:

 > "Number of spans that were rejected by the next component in the pipeline."

-There is already an inconsistency.
+There is already an inconsistency, along with a new term "rejected".
 By counting its own failures as refused, we should expect that the next component in the pipeline handled the data.
-This is a failure case drop, one where the next component in the pipeline does not handle the item:
+This is a failure case drop, one where the next component in the pipeline does not handle the item, however counting drops as refused leads to inconsitency, since refused spans should be visibly counted by the next stage in the pipeline.

 > "Number of spans that were dropped."